Cheap Theatre Tickets

 Exciting things are happening via app – immersive shows that 'take place' in your own home and really push the boundaries of what theatre can be.

-Pioneering theatre company Darkfield launched a series of unique immersive audio shows, intended to be experienced from your home.
-The season has now ended but they're one to keep an eye.
-You might like to sign up to their emails to find out when the next season's due, and the to possibly score the occasional discount code.
+Pioneering theatre company Darkfield has a series of unique immersive audio shows, intended to be experienced from your home.
 The shows require earphones, a smartphone and, depending on the show, some simple household props.
 Last season, two tickets cost £10 plus a service fee.
+However, you can experience three of their audio shows completely free on BBC Sounds.

-For Valentine's Day, Scenesaver has created printable tickets that you can fill in and give to your date before you settle onto the sofa for a night at the theatre.
+When Valentine's Day comes round, you might be interested in Scenesaver's printable tickets.
+Fill them in and give them to your date before you settle onto the sofa for a night at the theatre.

 What have we missed?
 With countless theatres and ever-changing shows out there, it's impossible to list all the ticketing tricks around, but we'd love to grow this page.
-Let us know your top thespian tips in the comments below, by tweeting us @MoneySavingExp or by posting on the MSE Facebook page.
+Let us know your top thespian tips by tweeting us @MoneySavingExp or posting on the MSE Facebook page.

 Spotted out of date info/broken links?
 Email: brokenlink@moneysavingexpert.com